-A 'wildcard' is the travel expenses policy: if an employer can denote a given employee as 'home based' for the purpose of expenses then this can be worth a considerable amount to the employee depending, of course, upon their location.
+A 'wildcard' can be the travel expenses policy: if an employer is able to denote a given employee as 'home based' for the purpose of expenses then this can be worth a considerable amount to the employee depending upon their location.
 Apart from this there are few noticeable regional differences in remuneration.